COVID-19 is a coronavirus, which is potentially lethal, especially in the

 carrying oxygen, hence a deficiency of iron could contribute to respiratory

-infections.
+failure seen in COVID patients.
 Along with iron,

 zinc deficiency has been associated with an increased incidence of acute